Tutorial 3 - Perception & Machine Learning

 For a deeper treatment of when to use each model, see the ML Exemplar Segmentation guide.

-In this section you'll combine SAM3 (text prompt) with the ICP Subtree you just built to create a fully autonomous bottle picker.
-After that we'll run two existing examples that show SAM2 clicked-point segmentation and SAM3 image-exemplar segmentation.
+In this section you'll run a Subtree that combines SAM3 (text prompt) with the ICP fit you just walked through to create a fully autonomous bottle picker.
+After that we'll run two more existing examples that show SAM2 clicked-point segmentation and SAM3 image-exemplar segmentation.

 The ML Segment Point Cloud from Clicked Point Objective uses the GetMasks2DFromPointQuery Behavior to call SAM2.
 Instead of a text prompt, the model takes user-clicked points on the wrist camera image.
 This is the right tool when a human is in the loop and can pick objects interactively.